-PLEASE NOTE: REACH Program is not degree seeking, but certificate seeking.
+PLEASE NOTE: REACH Program is a certificate program, not a degree program.

 In order to be sure that the REACH Program at the College of Charleston is the best match for our applicants, the program requires a completed application packet from each applicant prior to the review of the applicant’s file.
 An Admissions Review Committee reviews completed applications and selects students for the interview process.

 Please Note: In order to maintain the quality of our program, we accept ten (10) students each year.
 The decision of admittance are made by the Admissions Review Committee.

 ANNUAL PROGRAM COSTS FOR 2013-2014 ACADEMIC YEAR* (Used for projection purposes only.
 Subject to change.)

 |Program fee||$3,300 (students living on-campus)|

 |Meal Plan||$3,790 (all freshman living on campus must have a meal plan)|